-By 2014, the organization was seeing growth from other brands in the bar and restaurant market and through franchising, they had been able to achieve scale and growth into many more markets.
+By 2014, the organization was seeing growth from other brands in the bar and restaurant market, and through franchising, they had been able to achieve scale and growth in many more markets.
 In addition, the high capital cost to open a location of a bar restaurant of this size could easily exceed $2 million in many markets making company-owned growth extremely costly.

 McFadden’s turned to Franchise Marketing Systems to help franchise the bar and restaurant business and support the scaled growth of McFadden’s brand into more markets through independent franchise ownership.
 The bar and restaurant franchise market segment had recently gone through a resurgence and was seeing renewed franchise investor interest in the space.

-Franchise Marketing Systems worked with McFadden’s operating staff members and documented processes, recommended operating technology, POS Systems and franchise structures that could allow the business model to be taught and trained to franchisees.
-Franchise operations consultants visited corporate locations and drafted the franchise operations manuals for the bar franchise models.
+Franchise Marketing Systems worked with McFadden’s operating staff members and documented processes, recommended operating technology, POS Systems, and franchise structures that could allow the business model to be taught and trained to franchisees.
+Franchise operations consultants visited corporate locations and drafted franchise operations manuals for the bar franchise models.

 Due to the large size, there were extensive processes needed to be documented for a large volume of staff.
 Following the operational and prototype development, the FDD and franchise legal process was handled by an outside franchise attorney qualified in the bar and restaurant franchise market.

 Franchise State Registrations were managed in order to promote the brand in key markets where initial interest was already in place.
 Finally, Franchise Marketing Systems developed the franchise marketing and sales strategies for promoting and selling the bar and restaurant franchise to qualified franchisees.